 Residents Maintain Autonomy

-This indicates the percent of residents who required additional assistance with activities of daily living over time.
+This is the percent of residents that required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile